Canada Day is Sunday, July 1, 2018.

 04 of 05

-What: Steveston, Richmond's historic fishing village, celebrates Canada Day with two huge, free events: the Steveston Salmon Festival--which includes a parade and Steveston's famous salmon barbecue, where over 1200 pounds of wild salmon filets are grilled over open fire pits--and Ships to Shore Steveston, where 20 working and historic ships are on display at the waterfront, within a short walk of the Salmon Festival.
+What: Steveston, Richmond's historic fishing village, celebrates Canada Day with the Steveston Salmon Festival.
+This fun festival includes a special themed parade and Steveston's famous salmon barbecue, where over 1200 pounds of wild salmon filets are grilled over open fire pits.
+For $16 per plate, you can enjoy a true taste of BC (get there early though, because the feast is over when they run out of salmon and it's a popular place to head!).

 Where: Steveston Village, RichmondContinue to 5 of 5 below.